Wanderlust (Sophie Ellis-Bextor album)

-Wanderlust (stylised as ШАNDԐЯLUЅT) is the fifth studio album by English singer and songwriter Sophie Ellis-Bextor, released on 20 January 2014 by EBGB's.
+Wanderlust is the fifth studio album by English singer and songwriter Sophie Ellis-Bextor, released on 20 January 2014 by EBGB's.
 The album marks a sharp shift from Ellis-Bextor's electronic dance roots, incorporating elements of folk, baroque and orchestral music.
 It was featured as BBC Radio 2's "Album of the Week" on 18 January 2014.

 A double-disc repackaged version was released on 3 November 2014 and included a remix version of the album.

 Singles

 The album's lead single, "Young Blood", was offered as a free download on Ellis-Bextor's official website on 26 March 2013, before being officially released on iTunes on 21 November 2013.
 The single reached number thirty-four on the UK Singles Chart and number three on the UK Indie Singles Chart.
 The accompanying music video was directed by Sophie Muller.

 On 31 March 2014, "Runaway Daydreamer" was released as the second single from the album.
-The music video was also directed by Sophie Muller.
+The music video was also directed by Muller.
 It peaked at number 29 on the UK Indie Chart.

-The album's third single is "Love Is a Camera", which was released on 23 June, with the video being filmed in Florence, Italy on 30 April, by director Sophie Muller.
+The album's third single, "Love Is a Camera", was released on 23 June, with the video filmed in Florence, Italy on 30 April, again by Muller.
 The single was added straight onto the BBC Radio 2's A-list playlist.

-"The Deer & the Wolf" was released on 24 August as the fourth and final single lifted from the album.
-The video was shot in London by up-and-coming director Harry Cauty.
+"The Deer & the Wolf" was released on 24 August as the fourth and final single from the album.
+The video was shot in London by director Harry Cauty.